 The two lessons below showcase the importance of observing and analyzing what we see prior to jumping into drawing an object using a technical skill set to communicate what we see.

-Directions 01 The research question from above is further explored below through the first video, starting at the timeline 9:15.
+Note: The research questions from above are further explored below through the first video, starting at the timeline 9:15.

 Direction Option 02 We will be exploring a more stylized design of Robots that potentially can pick up boxes, walk and deliver, please review the two lessons below, showcasing how through the use of simple shapes, we can develop ideas, concepts and eventually build form.
 This will be a 1 to 2 week exploration, allocated time to design a prototype of a Stylized Robot.